psi4/psi4/doc/sphinxman/source/introduction.rst

     | %RAS-CI DBOC            | Y         | N         |
     +-------------------------+-----------+-----------+

-Geometry optimization (currently restricted to true minima on the potential energy surface) can be performed using either analytic gradients or energy points.
+Geometry optimization can be performed using either analytic gradients or energy points.
 Likewise, vibrational frequencies can be computed by analytic second derivatives, by finite differences of analytic gradients, or by finite differences of energies.